 Most or all of the document copies will have to be verified by a professional authority who will confirm their authenticity.

-If a document/statement is not in English a translation may be required, from a recognised translator – confirmed by an official stamp.
+If a document/statement is not in English, an official notarised translation may be required.

 In some cases, universities may ask for additional documents after you have submitted your application.
 To avoid delays or missed deadlines send your evidence with plenty of time in advance.